THREE YEARS AGO DURING PANDEMIC I BEGAN WRITING MY BLOGS. THIS WAS MY FIRST. FEELING SENTIMENTAL SO I THOUGHT I WOULD RE-PUBLISH.

 Postman, making home deliveries, bypasses mailbox, opens back door, places mail on kitchen table——because the recipient is an elderly, home-bound lady who lives alone.

 Five downtown pastors meeting regularly, often for lunch : Church of God, Fairview Baptist, First Baptist, First Presbyterian, and First Methodist.
-Four are white; one is black.
+Four are predominantly white; one is predominantly black.

 A locally owned beauty shop, a visual of trust between owner/operator and customers.
 Cash drawer opened for and by any and all.
 Customers place cash or check in drawer with no instructions, dialogue, or supervision from owner.
 Loose cash ?
 No worries.